 The Director of Teaching and Learning may grant an extension in exceptional circumstances in consultation with the Head of Department.
-A decision will be made based on the evidence the students can provide with regards to her assessment work to date, for example, it may be deemed necessary for a student in practical subjects to submit all work completed, and the Head of Department in consultation with the Director of Teaching and Learning will assess this partial submission and an estimate based on previous or subsequent work may be provided.
+Applications for extension must be provided to the Head of Department in advance of the due date.
 Medical Certificates or other documentation from an external medical provider supporting the request may be required.